House to vote on motion to remove McCarthy on Tuesday

 “He wants to get it out of the way; he doesn’t want to wait, and he’s gonna run on his record,” Rep. Darrell Issa (R-Calif.) said.

-The earliest the motion could come up is when the House starts considering legislative business at noon.
-Rep. Steve Womack (R-Ark.) said the vote will come up during the chamber’s first vote series of the day, which starts at 1:30 p.m.
+McCarthy later confirmed he would bring up the vote during the first vote series of the day, which begins at 1:30 p.m.

+Asked by reporters why he was bringing the vote up quickly, McCarthy on Tuesday responded, “Why not?”

 There would likely be a move to table the resolution to oust McCarthy or refer it to committee before any vote on the underlying resolution.